At a glance

 Joining a club is a great way for teens to explore new interests.
 But it can be stressful, especially for kids who have trouble reading social cues or working in groups.
 Breaking the situation down into parts will make it easier.

-Chatting at a Party
+5. Chatting at a party

-Working on a Group Project
+6. Working on a group project

-Greeting Adults at a Gathering
+7. Greeting adults at a gathering

 You probably taught your child to politely greet adults from a young age.
-But if your teen struggles socially, it's time to practice some more.
-Explain that as a young adult it’s not always enough to shake hands and say, “Good to meet you.”
+But if your teen struggles socially, it’s time to practice some more.
+Explain that as a young adult it’s not always enough to shake hands and say, “Nice to meet you.”

 Practice other adult introductions.
 Start with the basics: “Hi, my name is Michael.
 I’m Mary’s son.”
 Then have your teen expand: “Who are you related to at this party?”
 “Do you live nearby?”
 It’s good to practice ending the conversations or saying goodbye too.
 Try: “Thank you for having me.”
 “I hope to see you then next time.”